Make The Right Choice

 My development partnership with Boyd has been idyllic.
 We visualize solutions, identify pain points, and keep the pace exciting and fulfilling.
 I enthusiastically look forward to the first release of our project.”

 A Master Clinician and Small-Business Owner

-BJ Erkan, CEO of UniLogical, has operated a medical massage clinic for over 20 years.
+BJ Erkan, Owner of UniLogical, has operated a medical massage clinic for over 20 years.
 His company has the highest reputation in his industry.
 Physicians in the North Seattle area have been entrusting and referring their patients to his clinic since 1994.
 Massage therapists from all over the Seattle region aspire to work for him and to learn from his expertise.
 He is known as one of the top leaders, innovators, educators, and successful clinic owners in his geographical area.